What Is Bitcoin in 5 Minutes

 While creating the block’s hash is very difficult, checking that it meets the criteria is very simple.
 Nodes verify that the block’s hash meets the criteria, then add that block to their copy of the blockchain.

-Remember, every node keeps a copy of the entire blockchain, so the only way an invalid block can be added to the blockchain is if 51% of all nodes agree to its addition.
-While this is possible it’s highly improbable, demonstrating another way that decentralization ensures a secure and accurate record of transactions on the blockchain.
-Valid blocks are added to copies of the blockchain all over the world and miners begin working on the next block.
+Remember, every Bitcoin full node keeps a copy of the entire blockchain, so the only way an invalid block can be added to the blockchain is if 51% of all nodes agree to its addition.
+While this is possible, it’s highly improbable, demonstrating another way that decentralization ensures a secure and accurate record of transactions on the blockchain.
+Valid blocks are added to copies of the blockchain all over the world and Bitcoin miners begin working on the next block.

-In exchange for their effort, which is called proof-of-work, miners are rewarded with new bitcoin.
+In exchange for their effort, which is called Proof of Work (PoW), miners are rewarded with new bitcoin.
 This is the only way bitcoin is created.

 So, another quick recap.